Banknotes of the Ukrainian hryvnia: History

 As Ukraine was nearing independence in 1991, the government of then Ukrainian SSR began preparations to introduce a new currency named hryvnia.
 (Note: Initially, the Communist MPs proposed to stick with karbovanets, which coincidentially was the official name of the Soviet ruble in Ukrainian, and one MP even suggested to introduce Ukrainian dollars, but the name hryvnia stuck.)
 In April 1991, Leonid Kravchuk, then leader of the Supreme Soviet of Ukrainian SSR, ordered the preparation of designs for the new national currency.
 It was initially planned to issue banknotes in denominations of ₴1, ₴3, ₴5, ₴10, ₴25, ₴50, ₴100 and ₴200, mimicking the denominations of the Soviet ruble.
 The decision for the design of the currencies was adopted on 11 September 1991.
-On that day it was decided to change a planned ₴3 note to ₴2, and ₴25 notes to ₴20, as well as to set aside ₴200 as a reserve denomination.
+On that day, it was decided to change a planned ₴3 note to ₴2, and ₴25 notes to ₴20, as well as to set aside ₴200 as a reserve denomination.

-It was then that the general outline of banknotes was chosen, with a prominent person from Ukraine's history on the obverse and a landmark building on the reverse, in most cases directly related with the person displayed.
-The choice of the people portrayed met with some reservations, as Kravchuk feared that inclusion of Ivan Mazepa on the banknotes might incense Moscow.
-The candidacy of Mykhailo Hrushevskyi was also politically sensitive, but it was approved and stayed in banknote designs.
+It was then that the general outline of banknotes was chosen, with a prominent person from Ukraine's history on the obverse and a landmark building on the reverse, in most cases directly related to the person displayed.
+The choice of the people portrayed met with some reservations.
+Kravchuk feared that inclusion of hetman Ivan Mazepa might incense Moscow, as Russians see him as a traitor.
+The candidacy of historian Mykhailo Hrushevskyi was also politically sensitive, but it was approved and stayed in banknote designs.

 The first series was developed by Ukrainian artists Vasyl Lopata and Borys Maksymov, who used relatively uncommon depictions of Taras Shevchenko and the Kievan Rus' rulers.
 Lopata was drawing the portraits and the buildings, while Maksymov designed the rest of the banknote.
-Lopata proposed his versions of 500 and 1,000 hryvnias, with Hryhorii Skovoroda or Daniel of Galicia on the former denomination and Peter Mogila on the latter, but his idea was not supported.
+Lopata proposed his versions of 500 and 1,000 hryvnias, with Hryhorii Skovoroda or Daniel of Galicia on the former denomination and Petro Mohyla on the latter, but his idea was not supported.